denis-beurive/git/README.md

 ## Tips and tricks during rebase

-Show the SHA of the commit that is being the source of a conflict:
+Show the SHA of the commit that is being the source of a conflict

     $ git rebase --show-current-patch | head -n 1
     commit 3959352cdef7d3b458c4278d859a79203f101e93